docsforadobe/javascript-tools-guide/4 - User-Interface Tools/automatic-layout.rst

 property.
 The script programmer can override this behavior by defining a custom layout manager for the container.
 The layout mechanism does not track changes to element sizes after the initial layout has occurred.
-The script can initiate another layout by calling the layout manager’s layout method, and can force the manager to recalculate the sizes of all child containers by passing the optional argument as true.
+The script can initiate another layout by calling the layout manager's layout method, and can force the manager to recalculate the sizes of all child containers by passing the optional argument as true.